johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2017-10-20-typescript-definitions-webpack-and-module-types/index.md

 authors: johnnyreilly
 tags: [Definitely Typed, typescript, webpack]
 hide_table_of_contents: false
+description: 'Inconsistent module exports cause confusion while using the npm package big.js, leading to `one definition to rule them all.`'
 ---

 A funny thing happened on the way to the registry the other day.
 Something changed in an npm package I was using and confusion arose.
 You can read my unfiltered confusion [here](https://github.com/Microsoft/TypeScript/issues/18791) but here's the slightly clearer explanation.